mlsorensen/apollo/README.md

 This project is more about scale integration than Micra integration.
 It cannot do flow profiling or other advanced control over the Micra, it is simply collecting data from the scale and acting as a proxy for the paddle switch.

-**This is a hobby project, as such there is no support.** Contributions are welcome, though this is very much designed to work according to my needs, for customization I'd suggest forking and making it your own.
+**This is a hobby project, as such there is no support.** It is sort of a hack/proof of concept being beaten into shape.
+Contributions are welcome, though this is very much designed to work according to my needs, for customization I'd suggest forking and making it your own.

 ## Hardware